Use custom dimensions in Analytics

 Create custom dimensions for Google News

-Learn how to create a custom dimension in Analytics.
-When creating a custom dimension for News in Google Analytics, select Hit in the Scope field.
+To create a custom dimension for News in Google Analytics, in the “Scope” field select Hit.

 Custom dimensions tracked by Google News